ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch05_01_univ.md

 There are only two possibilities when it comes to moral rules, just as there are in any logical science.
 Either universal moral rules are valid, or they are not.[^6]

+[^6]: In physics, the question is: either universal physical rules are valid, or they are not.

 A rule can be valid if it *exists empirically*, like gravity, or because it is *true*, like the equation two plus two equals four.

 We must then first ask: do moral rules exist at all?